...

 Can your child struggle academically after a divorce?

 We have not even begun to discuss the most critical area of your child’s life- their schooling.
+Understanding what happens to kids after divorce often reveals that academic performance can be significantly affected.
 If your child was already struggling in the classroom before your divorce, their performance academically is likely very high on your priority list after your divorce has concluded.
 On the other hand, even children who have done well academically may find themselves struggling to concentrate or put forth the same degree of effort in the classroom due to a divorce that their parents are going through.

 Again, even if you are being pulled in more directions than you are used to due to your divorce, you need to be able to devote sufficient time and energy to your child’s schooling.
 It is not just a temporary phase that your child may be going through.
 Rough times academically tend to get worse, not improve, unless checked by a parent.